Last Updated: April 2026

 909 W Mary St

-Dee Dee is a food truck that is currently parked at Radio Coffee in South Austin.
-If you really want authentic Thai food, Dee Dee is the most authentic as you can get.
-The Pad kaprow and laab moo is so good but it’s really, really spicy, Tame the fire with their mango & sticky rice, and an iced Thai tea.
+Food truck currently parked at Radio Coffee in South Austin.
+The most authentic Thai food in Austin.
+Pad kaprow and laab moo are exceptional but really, really spicy.
+Tame the fire with mango & sticky rice and an iced Thai tea.

 Price Range: $